ctrlplusb/easy-peasy/README.md

 Easy Peasy gives you the power of Redux and its tooling whilst avoiding the boilerplate.
 It allows you to create a full Redux store by defining a simple model (object) to describe your state and it's actions.

-Easy Peasy outputs a Redux store, which means you can easily use it with frameworks like React.
-Read the integration docs below.
+Easy Peasy outputs a Redux store, which means you can integrate with frameworks like React.
+Read the [integration docs](#integration-with-frameworks) below.

 ## Installation